GENPACK: KPI-Guided Multi-Criteria Genetic Algorithm for Industrial 3D Bin Packing: Hybrid Pipeline Architecture

 \section{Hybrid Pipeline Architecture}

 This section outlines the overall workflow that combines constructive heuristics, genetic refinement, and post-processing into a unified pipeline.
-Our method follows a two-phase placement strategy: in the first phase, constructive heuristics generate an initial packing using MaxRects, while the second phase applies a genetic algorithm to refine the residual items missed by MaxRects through KPI-weighted optimization before merging them back into the final configuration.
+Our method follows a three-stage placement strategy: in the first stage, constructive heuristics generate an initial packing using MaxRects; in the second stage, a genetic algorithm refines the residual items missed by MaxRects through KPI-weighted optimization; and in the final stage, the refined solution is merged back into the full configuration and post-processed.